mavranyes/mavranyes/README.md

 My name is Micah, and I am currently a student at Cedarville University, pursuing a degree in Computer Science

-- 🔭 I’m currently working on a projecet to display reviews
+- 🔭 I’m currently working on a webapp to display reviews
 - 🌱 I’m currently learning React
 - ⚡ Fun fact: facts are only fun as the people telling them